laurentperrinet/Perrinet20PredictiveProcessing/README.md

 ==================================================================================

 Vision, the capacity of making sense of the luminous environment, is a dynamic process.
-From its first stage, the retina, to the different areas which help in forming a representation of the visual world knowing its transformations as with the motion of a visual object but also to sensory modifications, such as with eye movements.
+We will focus on this cognitive ability for studying the philosophy and science of predictive processes.
+Indeed, it has the advantage of low-level feats such as unconscious inferences (detecting and reading a printed character, for instance) to higher features such as the interpretation of complex scenes with respect to some cognitive context.
+Furthermore, it also allows for prospective predictions such as those revealed during mental imagery - and is a basic groundstone for one's creativity, or *imagination*.
+As a matter of fact, the most surprising fact about vision is the ease with which sighted persons, as visual agents, may perform this abilities: It comes with for granted while it is largely a self-organized process.
+Anatomically, from its first stage, the retina, to the different areas which help in forming a representation of the visual world knowing its transformations as with the motion of a visual object but also to sensory modifications, such as with eye movements.
 As such, visual processing is not separable from the dynamics of the neural networks involved in vision.
 To make sense of such a complex system, it has been proposed that the organization of the visual system is such that it is efficient [@Attneave54].
 Such an ecological framework [@Atick92] allows to explain many aspects of visual processing.
 Formalizing such optimization strategies in probabilistic language, these may be encompassed by the "Bayesian Brain" framework [@Knill04]

 Such principles take different forms such as redundancy reduction [@Barlow61], maximization of information transfer [@Linsker90] or